rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 ## Configuring the Pool Controller

 The configuration of the RS485 Pool Controller requires some technical skills, see [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) for details how to configure.
-Instead of the standard 'config.json' file, the Pool Controller configuration is stored in `nodejs-poolController.json` located at the root of Home Assistant's config directory (e.g. `/config`).

-There is no input validation as the complex configuration is directly consumed by nodejs-poolController, thus you will have to look at the log file upon startup to debug and problems.
-See the [examples/] folder for example configurations.
+**Important: Instead of the standard 'config.json' file, the Pool Controller configuration is stored in `nodejs-poolController.json` located at the root of Home Assistant's config directory (e.g. `/config`).** There is no input validation as the complex configuration is directly consumed by nodejs-poolController, thus you will have to look at the log file upon startup to debug and problems.
+See the [examples/] folder for several example configs.

 #### Web UI